Climate Change Countermeasures

 Change in energy consumption

-In order to achieve “the reduction of energy consumption per total floor area by 5% in 2025 and 15% in 2030 compared to 2019 (mid-term environmental target 2030)”, we are promoting efforts to reduce energy consumption through several actions such as introducing high energy efficiency equipment, fuel conversion, introduction of eco-cars, and energy-saving campaigns in our business activities.
+In order to achieve the 2030 target (a 15% reduction per total floor area compared to 2019) , we will continue to promote efforts to reduce energy consumption through several actions such as introducing high energy efficiency equipment, fuel conversion, introduction of eco-cars, and energy-saving campaigns in our business activities.

 Discontinuation of / Conversion from Fluorocarbons

-Change in fluorocarbon holdings and supplementation due to leakage in 2024
+Change in the amount of fluorocarbon held and refills due to leakage in 2025

-In 2024, fluorocarbon holdings were 37,027 kg, a decrease of 6,818 kg from 2023.
+In 2025, the amount of fluorocarbon held was 32,804 kg, a decrease of 4,223 kg from 2024, and we achieved the 2025 target for fluorocarbon holdings under the Mid-term Environmental Target 2030 (a 25% reduction compared to 2020).
 In order to achieve a 100% reduction in usage of fluorocarbons by 2030, we are promoting initiatives with specific action plans, such as verification of alternative technologies, and installation of natural refrigerants when constructing new buildings or renewing equipment.
-In 2024, the Ukima Business Site commenced operation of UK4, a biopharmaceutical manufacturing building that is completely free of chlorofluorocarbons (CFCs).
+In 2024, the Ukima Site commenced operation of UK4, a biopharmaceutical manufacturing building that is completely free of chlorofluorocarbons (CFCs).

 At Chugai Life Science Park Yokohama, the Welfare Building (Nijikake Nursery School) was the first in the Chugai Group to install a room air conditioning system that uses CO2 refrigerant, a natural refrigerant, after repeated discussions with an air conditioning equipment company.
 In addition, in the research building, we have, with the cooperation of manufacturers, introduced centrifuges and ice machines that use natural refrigerants.
-Going forward, we will continue to upgrade to equipment that uses natural refrigerants, actively promote technological developments with construction companies and equipment/device manufacturers, promote conversion to natural refrigerants with low greenhouse effect, and work on climate change countermeasures.
+Going forward, we will continue to upgrade to equipment that uses new refrigerants (green refrigerants), actively promote technological developments with construction companies and equipment/device manufacturers, promote conversion to new refrigerants (green refrigerants) with low greenhouse effect, and work on climate change countermeasures.

 Moreover, as a measure against leakage due to aging equipment and other factors, we have been working to upgrade our equipment starting in 2022.
-As a result, the amount of fluorocarbons used to refill equipment in 2024 (amount of fluorocarbons leakage) could be reduced to 406 t-CO2e.
+As a result, the amount of fluorocarbons used to refill equipment in 2025 (amount of fluorocarbons leakage) was reduced to 246 tCO2e.
 We will continue to optimize our voluntary management by gaining an understanding of the amount of fluorocarbons leaked.

 Please see the following page for details on the use of CO2 refrigerant in room air conditioning.